-- What are the particular struggles facing my niche during the outbreak?
+- What are the particular struggles facing my niche during the pandemic?

-- What goals does my niche client have during the outbreak?
+- What goals does my niche client have during the pandemic?

 Got it?
 Just plug it in here or add your own flair.

-- How to [goal of your client] during the COVID Outbreak
+- How to [goal of your client] during a Pandemic

 - 7 Tips to [goal of your client] While Social-Distancing